rackerlabs/docs-cloud-networks/api-docs/api-reference/methods/post-provision-ip-address-v2.0-ip-addresses.rst

 A list of port_ids must be specified to provision the IP address on the specified ports.

+You can provision a shared IP with a specific IP address (Cloud Networks only).

 .. note::

    When provisioning IP addresses, the type is automatically set to ``shared``